 COVID-19 NEWS ORGANIZATIONS SAFETY PROTOCOLS

-This practical guide helps news organisations respond to the safety challenges created by COVID19 with a focus on the safe commissioning of freelance journalists.
+The COVID-19 News Organizations Safety Protocols [Working with freelancers] helps news organisations respond to the extraordinary challenges created by the pandemic, with a focus on the safe commissioning of freelance journalists.

-It provides information and guidance on how to cover the pandemic professionally and in a way that minimises risk, addressing all aspects of assignment planning and safety including crisis management, communications, hygiene and mental health.
+Produced by ACOS and global partners, this resource provides newsrooms and commissioning editors with practical guidance on how to cover the pandemic professionally and in a way that minimises risk.
+It addresses all aspects of assignment planning and safety including crisis management, communications, hygiene and mental health.
 It also includes best practice around key freelance issues such as accreditation, PPE, insurance and expenses.

-Produced in partnership with Article 19, Committee to Protect Journalists, Free Press Unlimited, Frontline Freelance Register, International Center for Journalists, International Media Support, International News Safety Institute, International Press Institute, International Women’s Media Foundation, IREX, Reporters Without Borders, Samir Kassir Foundation and the World Association of News Publishers.
+This tool has been produced in partnership with ACOS Alliance signatories Article 19, Committee to Protect Journalists, Free Press Unlimited, Frontline Freelance Register, International Center for Journalists, International Media Support, International News Safety Institute, International Press Institute, International Women’s Media Foundation, IREX, Reporters Without Borders, Samir Kassir Foundation and the World Association of News Publishers.

 How to ensure maximum planning, preparation and responsiveness in relation to reporting the current Covid-19 outbreak?
-Includes expert advice and tips delivered by Roger Renni, Senior Security Consultant, and Kane Mortlock, Paramedic in State Emergency, at Key Objectives.
+Expert advice and practical tips delivered by Roger Renni, Senior Security Consultant, and Kane Mortlock, Paramedic in State Emergency, at Key Objectives.
+Presentation and takeaways

 Award-winning photographer Fabio Bucciarelli – whose extraordinary and intimate work from Bergamo, Italy was recently featured in the New York Times -- draws on his frontline experiences to talk about reporting safely and ethically on Covid-19.

-Experts from the leading manufacturer of PPE show you how to correctly put on and off protective equipment, a crucial aspect to reducing the risk of infection.
+Experts show you how to correctly put on and off protective equipment, a crucial aspect to reducing the risk of infection.

-In this webinar, journalists from Hong Kong and Italy shared their experiences covering COVID-19, and journalists who reported on past global outbreaks talk about lessons learned.
-A public health and a trauma expert also touch on the history of pandemic coverage and caring for mental health during an outbreak.
+From Ebola to Zika to COVID-19, covering pandemics and other health crises are one of many ways that journalists put their own safety on the line.
+In this webinar, journalists from Hong Kong and Italy shared their experience covering COVID-19, and journalists who reported on past global outbreaks spoke about lessons learned.
+A public health expert and trauma expert also joined the session to touch on the history of pandemic coverage and caring for mental health during an outbreak, respectively.

 Led by Dr. Katherine Porterfield, this webinar offers a biopsychosocial approach to the stress of the coronavirus outbreak and how to better support yourself during times of trauma.